A different approach to the Kirby content() method?

 @flokosiol @getkirby Interesting approach.
 Will try and see, what “feels” better.

-• Luke Dorny
+• Luke Dorny :CameraPolaroid:

 @nilsmielke @flokosiol @getkirby yes!
 This was a Kirby concept I feel like I bumped into from time to time when I would use page methods that I thought were my own.
 The content clarifier always seemed unnecessary, but your article clears up for me me understanding of it.
 Thanks!